sahandmostafaei/sahandmostafaei/README.md

 - Analytical modelling
 - Systems thinking

-I am applying this quantitative and technical background to finance, with a focus on banking, risk management, quantitative finance, and financial analytics.
+I am applying this quantitative and technical background to finance, with a focus on **banking, risk management, quantitative finance, investment analysis, and financial analytics**.

 ---